 Just five years ago, Daniel Tang graduated from Princeton Day to embark on college studies at New York University where he earned both a Bachelor’s and Master’s degree in Mechanical Engineering.
 This year, he returned to teach in the Middle School and Upper School, where he teaches two classes of Honors Physics.
-Back in his days as a student at PDS, Mr. Tang reported that his favorite classes was Honors Physics with Mr. Lapinski.
+Back in his days as a student at PDS, Mr. Tang reported that his favorite class was Honors Physics with Mr. Lapinski.
 He further explained, “Mr. Lapinski was one of my favorite teachers.
 His class was fun with a ton of cool stuff, and I liked doing physics, problem solving, and straight forward logic.”
 During his final two years at PDS, he even used the same STEAM Center that current students use.
 Other great memories from his high school days was the Science Olympiad, where he built events and even placed fifth in the state.

 Upon entering NYU, Mr. Tang immediately knew that his major would be Mechanical Engineering, but he offered the advice that “it is completely fine not to know what you want to major in when you first go to college.
 You will take many different classes and get a better idea of your interests; it’s even okay to switch majors.
 Students often don’t even understand what a major actually encompasses, especially in the fields of mechanical, electrical, and chemical engineering.”